Best Pay-As-You-Go Auto Insurance in 2025 (Top 10 Company Ranking)

 Pros

-- Maximum Safety Incentives: Careful drivers can earn an additional 20% discount in Liberty Mutual’s pay-as-you-go program.
+- Maximum Safety Incentives: Careful drivers can stack multiple discount types in Liberty Mutual’s pay-as-you-go program.
 Explore more discounts in our Liberty Mutual insurance review.

-- Exclusive Military Discounts: Active and retired service members receive an additional 15% reduction on their pay-as-you-go rates beyond standard usage-based savings programs.
+- Exclusive Military Discounts: Active and retired service members receive additional reductions on their pay-as-you-go rates beyond standard usage-based savings programs.

 Cons